D2I-ai/Qwen-VL-Narrator/README.md

 **[[中文版本]](README-CN.md)**

 **Qwen-VL-Narrator** is an expert model for understanding video clips from film and TV dramas and designed to generate fine-grained descriptions of characters, scenes, and filming techniques.
 It can be applied to scenarios such as video retrieval, summarization, understanding, and fine-grained annotation.
+It also helps for video generation by producing accurate prompt to "clone" a video.

 Please try: